-Inevitably God brings us into crisis…illness, death of a loved one, loss of a job, broken relationships, dashed hopes, forgotten dreams.
-Sooner or later we all have to answer the question: If I put my trust in God, will He save me?
+Inevitably we will face a crisis…illness, death of a loved one, loss of a job, broken relationships, dashed hopes, forgotten dreams.
+Sooner or later we all have to answer the question: If I put my trust in God, if my hope is in Him, will He save me?
 Does He really love me, and does He really care about me and my circumstances?
 Our answer is either a confident “yes” or a wavering “I’m not sure.”
-Is God “the LORD God” (Yahweh Elohim), the covenant-making, covenant-keeping God who is intimately involved in His creation (Genesis 2-3) who knows me and loves me and cares about me, or is He “God” (Elohim), the God who is out there, too big and too busy to be bothered with me, who only is looking out for His own interests?
+Is God a covenant-making, covenant-keeping God who is intimately involved in His creation who knows me and loves me and cares about me, or is He a God who is out there, too big and too busy to be bothered with me and my little problems, who is only looking out for His own interests?

 You see, just as folks in Isaiah’s day found out…when God’s people don’t trust Him as they should, when their hope is in anything or anyone else, they pay a price for it.
 If you do not stand firm in your faith, you will not stand at all (cf. Isaiah 7.9b).
 But God’s grace always has the last word—His grace triumphs over our failure.
 God is with us.
 He is present in our crises.
 If we will hope in Him, He will save us.
 If we refuse Him, He will discipline us.
 But know this…He delights to save us.

 Are you making alliances or compromises to save yourself, or are you hoping in God?
 Your level of worry/fear/discontentment vs. contentment/joy/rest is a good indicator.
 The more your hope rests with God, the more the fruits of the Spirit will abound.
 But when your hope is anywhere else…not so much.
 One practical way to remember that God is with you is to write “hope” on a post-it and place it somewhere where you’ll see it often.